 All cases were of Iranian nationality and arrived by land via Iran.
-The cases consisted of a total of 22 people, 17 males and 5 females.
-One of the cases was a child and reported receiving suspicious packages rectally (body pushers).
-The oldest age was 56 years and the youngest age was 17 years.
-The mean age was 31.4±8.7 years.
-Demographic data and vital signs of the cases are shown in Table-1.
+The cases comprised 22 people, 17 males and 5 females.
+A case was a child who reported receiving suspicious packages rectally (body pushers).
+The oldest age was 56 years, and the youngest age was 17 years.
+The mean age was 31.4 \pm 8.7 years.
+Demographic data and vital signs of the patients are shown in Table 1.

-While opioid group was found in 15 cases (68%), Cannabis in 3 cases (14%), Methamphetamine in 2 cases (9%), Methamphetamine and Cannabis were seen in 1 case and Methamphetamine and opioid in 1 case.
-Package characteristics and contents of the cases are shown in Table-2.
-Opioid intoxication was thought for in just one case due to the acute change in consciousness, shallow breathing, and bilateral miotic pupils.
-In Figure 1, packages are shown in abdominal CT axial, coronal and sagittal sections.
-The colon material is shown in Figure 2 and the extracted capsules are shown in Figure 3.
-The drug panel sent in the urine resulted as Codeine: 4194ng/ml (<1000), Methadone: 4436 ng/ml (<300).
+The opioid group was found in 15 cases (68%), Cannabis in 3 cases (14%), Methamphetamine in 2 cases (9%), Methamphetamine and Cannabis were seen in 1 case, and Methamphetamine and opioid in 1 case.
+The package characteristics and contents of the cases are shown in Table 2.

+Opioid intoxication was thought to occur in just one case because of the acute change in consciousness, shallow breathing, and bilateral miotic pupils.
+In Figure 1, packages are shown in abdominal computed tomography (CT) axial, coronal, and sagittal sections.
+The colon material is shown in Figure 2, and the extracted capsules are shown in Figure 3.
+The drug panel sent in the urine resulted as Codeine: 4194 ng/ml (<1000), Methadone: 4436 ng/mL (<300).

-In the other 21 cases, abdominal x-ray imaging revealed packages so that abdominal CT was not requested.
-As seen in Figure 4, when examined on X-ray, many ellipsoidal materials surrounded by a radiolucent ring were observed.
+In the other 21 cases, abdominal X-ray imaging revealed packages; therefore, abdominal CT was not requested.
+As seen in Figure 4, when examined by X-ray, many ellipsoidal materials surrounded by a radiolucent ring were observed.

-Patient with toxidrome was the only case an abdominal CT was requested.
-The packages are shown in Figure 1 on abdominal CT in axial, sagittal and coronal sections.
-Our criteria when discharging the cases was to prove there were no remaining packs.
+Patient with toxidrome was the only case in which abdominal CT was requested.
+The packages are shown in Figure 1 on abdominal CT in axial, sagittal, and coronal sections.
+Our criteria when discharging the cases were to prove that there were no remaining packs.
 All patients were discharged after it was proved by imaging methods that there were no remaining packages.